-- We are happy to announce that SAMS, the active mirror alignment system, has been installed.
-SALT image quality has improved and is stable during the night. - Large Science Proposal (LSP) for projects applying for more than 150h has been introduced as a new proposal type.
-It replaces the earlier Partnership Proposal type.
-An LSP is more flexible, it does not necessarily need to involve multiple partners, and has no specific data rules.
-More space is available in the relevant proposal template.
+- We are happy to announce that SAMS, the active mirror alignment system installed in April 2016, is delivering as designed.
+SALT image quality (IQ) has drastically improved, images are now always at the level of, or better than, the extrinsic DIMM seeing measurements.
+See Section 3.6.2 for details and histograms of seeing and IQ. - Due to the now-stable IQ, the probability of getting data in e.g 1.5" and better condition for challenging targets has significantly improved (though users are reminded that relaxed constraints always are more flexible in the queue). - We have verified that absolute HRS (LR,MR,HR) radial velocity accuracy is at least 300-500 m/s with default calibrations. - The Large Science Proposal (LSP) type was introduced last semester.
+It replaced the earlier Partnership Proposal type.
+LSP must be used for projects applying for more than 150h, whether in one semester, or many semesters in total.
 See Section 11.6 for details. - The template for the science case has changed slightly.
-Please make sure you use the version for 2016-2, which you can download from http://astronomers.salt.ac.za/proposals/proposal-templates/.
+Please make sure you use the version for 2017-1, which you can download from http://astronomers.salt.ac.za/proposals/proposal-templates/.
 Note there are different templates for "normal" proposals and for LSPs. - Java 1.8 ("Java 8") is required for running the Principal Investigator Proposal Tool.
-The use of Oracle's Java is recommended. - RSS Fabry-Perot observations: Section 7.4.2 has been updated and see also Section 1.2 below.
-FP/MR mode is not offered for 2016-2. - RSS Polarimetry: Section 7.4.5 on Polarimetry has been updated and see also Section 1.2 below.
-Point-source long-slit linear spectropolarimetry has been commissioned and is available in normal operations.
-Diffuse object linear spectropolarimetry and circular spectropolarimetry are likely next modes to be commissioned, and the priorities will be set according to proposals coming in. - Read Section 11 for an up-to-date description of policies and proposal types. - Version 4.12 (or higher) of the PIPT needs to be used.
-This version allows you to choose in the PIPT's preferences how to sort proposals in the navigation tree.
-It also allows you to add ADS bibcodes of publications to the previous proposal details.
-These are used to generate links to the publications in the pdf summary for the TACs. - A reminder of a change from the past semester: P4 blocks can now be added to any active accepted program. - A reminder of a change from the past semester: The Web Manager now lists predicted probabilities of getting a given target observed.
-The numbers are rough estimates during Phase 1 based on requested track lengths and visit numbers, coordinates and Moon and seeing constraints.
-During Phase 2 the numbers take into account competition in the queue with priority information, and change as submissions come in.
+The use of Oracle's Java is recommended. - Version 4.16 (or higher) of the PIPT needs to be used.
+This version lets you store your user credentials, and it includes version 4.3.0 of the RSS Simulator. - RSS Fabry-Perot observations: Section 7.4.2 has been updated and see also

-• If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.
+- Section 1.2 below.
+In particular, FP-HR mode users must be aware that half of the throughput has been sacrificed to remove ghosting.
+FP/MR mode is not offered for 2017-1. - RSS Polarimetry: Section 7.4.5 on Polarimetry has been updated and see also Section 1.2 below.
+Point-source long-slit linear spectropolarimetry is available in normal operations.
+Diffuse object linear spectropolarimetry is currently being commissioned and expected to be available for 2017-1.
+The priorities for commissioning of further modes will be set according to proposals coming in. - Read Section 11 for an up-to-date description of policies and proposal types. - If you have missed a semester, check the "Changes from last call" in the previous versions of this document archived here.
+Note especially new policies in the last year about P4 blocks and information on block probabilities.